Here's my rundown of the weekend:

 What about the croûte, you ask?
 Oh, we ate them with spam.

-Mom and I made an amazing Ginger Scallion Sauce.
+Mum and I made an amazing Ginger Scallion Sauce.
 The Italians have their pesto and we have our Ginger Scallion Sauce.
 Consisting of only four ingredients – ginger, scallion, salt and oil – it adds a salty, oniony kick to just about anything.
 Chicken.
 Noodles.
 Tofu.
 Naan.
 Croûte.
-We had it with steamed halibut last night and it was Pow Bang Kazaam awesome!
+We had it with steamed halibut last night and it was POW BANG KAZZAM!

 I learnt to make macarons.
 Tons of fun!
 The perfect macaron (pronounced mah-kah-ROHN) shells should be perfectly round and show 'feet' or a crown at their base, the crust is as smooth as egg shells and without blemishes.
 Anything that is less than perfect gets discarded.
 Further, they are delicate and puncture easily.
 That's why macarons (not to be confused with macaroons) are terribly expensive.